dladlk/delis/Readme.md

 -----------------------------------------------------------------------------------------------------
 2. There are 2 ways to create-update tables (precondition: you have empty delis scheme or partially updated with older changelogs):
  - run delis-web application - it creates-updates all automatically
  - run maven goal in delis-web folder 'mvn liquibase:update'
+ Note: run maven goal in delis-data module
  Note: if you got error "Validation Failed: 1 change sets check sum", run maven 'mvn liquibase:clearCheckSums' and try update again